What is the National Collegiate Athletic Association (NCAA)?

-Total Division III Membership: 442 Total Members (436 Active and 6 Provisional / Reclassifying) *Division III is the NCAA’s largest division.
-81 percent (352) of active Division III institutions are private, while 19 percent (84) of institutions are public.
+Total Division III Membership: 450 active members *Division III is the NCAA’s largest Division.
+81 percent of active Division III institutions are private, while 19 percent of institutions are public.

 • Division III student-athletes report significantly greater gains in time management when compared with non-athletes.
 Male student-athletes also report significantly greater gains in leadership when compared with male non-athletes.